Gertje823/prezi2pdf/README.md

 # Prezi2PDF
- Simple script to convert Prezi presentation into a PDF file
+ Simple script to convert Prezi presentation into a PDF file.
+Can also download Prezi Videos

 ## How to use